PegionFish/Project-Miskatonic/README.md

 # Operation-Miskatonic

+# THIS PROJECT WILL BE PAUSED FOR HALF AN YEAR DUE TO MY LACK FOR PROGRAMMING ABILITILES.
+# SEE YOU IN 2020

 # WARNING
 Due to the maintainer of this project uses Chinese as his/her mother language, Chinese version of the instruction files should be consider as what the maintainer wants to express.
 The maintainer have done all he/she can do to make Chinese version and English version as similar as possible.
 So if you have ever found any mistakes, please email to boblao0714@gmail.com or report a issue.